 What threatens it

 The main threat to the mottled duskywing is the destruction of its habitat by human development.
-Almost all current sites where this butterfly is found are facing one or several threats, including urban development, natural changes to its habitat, spraying for gypsy moth control, flooding, and changes to habitat from the planting of jack pine.
+Almost all current sites where this butterfly is found are facing one or several threats, including urban development, natural changes to its habitat, spraying for spongy moth control, flooding, and changes to habitat from the planting of jack pine.

 Action we are taking